cgentry/sheetmusic/README.md

 The main program is set to default to PNGs for display purposes.
 It can convert PDFs, using ghostscript, into separate pages.
 A batch conversion can be started and the program will prompt for output names as each conversion finishes.

+# 0.4.0:
+Major changes made:
+* Added 3 pages for both side-by-side and stacked
+* Added 'script runner' becasue I got tired of coding tools. script runner finds and loads scripts without a lot of coding Written, currently, for unix-based systems.
+Tested on MacOS and will test on Linux
+* Added script to fix messed up PDF files using ghostscript.
+* fixed numerous bugs
+NEW BUGS:
+Current program flips pages incorrectly or pages don't display.
+Broken when page 3 support added.
+TO DO:
+Fix page bug
+Add page note ability
+Add more tool scripts

+# 0.3.6:
+* Added in notes, then tore it all apart.
+Fickle me.
+* Notes have been moved to separate table
+* Save note locations and size (to restore pages)
+* Setup for notes on a page basis, not just for book
+* fix some of the broken tests
+* fix a bug in the qdb/utils
+* Add in icon in status bar for notes.

 # 0.2.5:
 * Help is now included
 * Restructure into src/build/dis directories